datacommonsorg/docsite/custom_dc/deploy_cloud.md

 * TOC
 {:toc}

+This page shows you how to create an artifact and run it in Google Cloud Run.
+This is step 5 of the [recommended workflow](/custom_dc/index.html#workflow).

 When you are ready to launch your custom Data Commons site, we recommend hosting your site in [Google Cloud Run](https://cloud.google.com/run/), which is a serverless solution that is by far the simplest and least expensive option, providing auto-scaling.
 This is the production setup: